mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 For example, you could make all the elements with the class text-primary shake by adding the following to your document ready function:

 `$(".text-primary").addClass("animated shake");`

+## Target Elements by id Using jQuery
+You can also target elements by their id attributes.

+- [x] First target your button element with the id target3 by using the $("#target3") selector.

+Note that, just like with CSS declarations, you type a # before the id's name.

+- [x] Then use jQuery's .addClass() function to add the classes animated and fadeOut.

+Here's how you'd make the button element with the id target6 fade out:

+`$("#target6").addClass("animated fadeOut");`